 The end results

 I really like the Tough PLA material – it has an excellent finish, particularly for those that are going to see a bit more abuse during the prototyping cycle.
-In terms of speed, the S5 is on a par with previous Ultimaker 3 machines, so we haven’t really listed out the part costs and build times, as they are roughly the same and that data is all available on develop3d.com if you want to reference it.
+In terms of speed, the S5 is on a par with previous Ultimaker 3 machines, so we haven’t really listed out the part costs and build times (as they are roughly the same as those featured in our Ultimaker 3 Extended review, here if you want to reference it).